John C. Dvorak

-John C. Dvorak (/ˈdvɔːræk/; born 1952) is an American writer and broadcaster in the areas of technology and personal computing.
-He has been a columnist for multiple magazines since the 1980s and has written or co-authored over a dozen how-to books on software and technology.
-He was vice president of Mevio, and has been a host on TechTV and TWiT.tv.
-He is currently a co-host of the No Agenda podcast.
+John C. Dvorak (/ˈdvɔːræk/; April 5, 1946 – July 20, 2026) was an American writer and broadcaster in the areas of technology and personal computing.
+He was a columnist for multiple magazines from the 1980s and wrote or co-authored over a dozen how-to books on software and technology.
+Dvorak was vice president of Mevio, and was a host on TechTV and TWiT.tv.
+His last role was co-host of the No Agenda podcast.

 Early life

-Dvorak was born in 1952 in Los Angeles, California.
-He is a nephew of sociologist August Dvorak, creator of the Dvorak keyboard.
+Dvorak was born in Fresno, California, on April 5, 1946.

 Writing career

 Periodicals

 Dvorak started his career as a wine writer.

-He has written for various publications, including InfoWorld, PC Magazine (two separate columns since 1986), MarketWatch, BUG Magazine (Croatia), and Info Exame (Brazil).
+He wrote for various publications, including InfoWorld, PC Magazine (two separate columns since 1986), MarketWatch, BUG Magazine (Croatia), and Info Exame (Brazil).
 He has been a columnist for Boardwatch, Forbes, Forbes.com, MacUser, MicroTimes, PC/Computing, Barron's Magazine, Smart Business, and The Vancouver Sun.
 (The MicroTimes column ran under the banner Dvorak's Last Column.)
 He has written for The New York Times, Los Angeles Times, MacMania Networks, International Herald Tribune, The San Francisco Examiner and The Philadelphia Inquirer, among numerous other publications.

 Dvorak created a few tech running jokes.
 In episode 18 of TWiT (This Week in Tech) he claimed that, thanks to his hosting provider, he "gets no spam."

 Books

-Dvorak has written or co-authored over a dozen books, including Hypergrowth: The Rise and Fall of the Osborne Computer Corporation with Adam Osborne and Dvorak's Guide to Desktop Telecommunications in 1990, Dvorak's Guide to PC Telecommunications (Osborne McGraw-Hill, Berkeley, California, 1992), Dvorak's Guide to OS/2 (Random House, New York, 1993) with co-authors David B. Whittle and Martin McElroy, Dvorak Predicts (Osborne McGraw-Hill, Berkeley, California, 1994), Online!
-The Book (Prentice Hall PTR, October, 2003) with co-authors Wendy Taylor and Chris Pirillo and his latest e-book is Inside Track 2013.
+Dvorak wrote or co-authored over a dozen books, including Hypergrowth: The Rise and Fall of the Osborne Computer Corporation with Adam Osborne and Dvorak's Guide to Desktop Telecommunications in 1990, Dvorak's Guide to PC Telecommunications (Osborne McGraw-Hill, Berkeley, California, 1992), Dvorak's Guide to OS/2 (Random House, New York, 1993) with co-authors David B. Whittle and Martin McElroy, Dvorak Predicts (Osborne McGraw-Hill, Berkeley, California, 1994), Online!
+The Book (Prentice Hall PTR, October, 2003) with co-authors Wendy Taylor and Chris Pirillo, and e-book Inside Track 2013.